 - Sale of marijuana paraphernalia to a minor at least 3 years younger

 These crimes can result in misdemeanor or felony charges, as well as serious penalties depending on the facts involved.
 It is also important to note that because marijuana is still illegal under federal law, individuals may be charged with federal crimes for certain offenses that violate federal laws, including trafficking marijuana across state lines.
-Attorney Joey Gilbert recently discussed the federal government’s regulation of cannabis in a published article.
+Joey Gilbert Law recently discussed how legal Marijuana in Nevada is on our blog.